bentodev/bentolang/docs/bento in a nutshell.md

 Bento supports multiple inheritance, that is, a definition may have multiple superdefinitions.
 But the effect of multiple inheritance varies with the kind of inheritance.

-For implementation inheritance and override inheritance, only one superdefinition is used in any given instance, called the effective superdefinition.
-This superdefinition is selected at runtime based on two factors, order and parameter matching: the first superdefinition with a parameter list that matches the arguments supplied at runtime is the effective superdefinition.

 For interface inheritance, all child definitions of all superdefinitions are available.
 When resolving a reference to a child in a superdefinition, Bento looks first at the effective superdefinition; if it has a child of the given name, it is selected.
 If it does not, then Bento searches the superdefinitions in the order they are listed.

+For implementation inheritance, the system selects the first elegible definition in the list of superdefinitions to be the superdefinition for implementation purposes.
+A definition is elegible if it has a parameter list that matches the arguments supplied at runtime, and has an inheritance keyword that is compatible with the definition being instantiated.

+9.5 Lateral Inheritance

 10. Collections